 Barrel size, swing weight and durability are just a few serious factors that benefit composite and alloy bats.
 It would be a rare situation where a USA Bat player would do better, or even as good, with a wood bat.

-We do like the idea, and encourage our players, to have wood bats in their bag for BP and winter workouts as well as the occassional at bat that means less.
+We do like the idea, and encourage our players, to have wood bats in their bag for BP and winter workouts as well as the occasional at bat that means less.
 But, serious players in serious leagues will rightfully be using composite and aluminum wood bats, for much the same reasons elite college players still use aluminum and composite BBCOR bats, in their USA Bat leagues.

 We spend an entire article discussing the best cheap USA Bats.